Sergei wondering why vacuum cleaner isn't working whilst mischievous baby Oleg holds the pulled out plug in the background

 For example, if you’re on a prepayment meter and you have debts of up to £500 on gas and £500 on electricity.
 The energy supplier you switch to will take on the debt and you will repay them instead.

-I'm moving home.
-How can I switch gas and electricity?
+How can I switch gas and electricity when moving home?

-If you’re moving and your existing deal is a good one, it can be carried over to your new home – just tell your energy supplier the new address and the moving-in date.
+If you’re moving house and your existing deal is a good one, your energy supplier might let you move it to your new home.
+Just tell them the new address and the moving-in date.

 Can I switch energy provider if I rent?